Elmar999/Cigarette_buts_detection/README.md

 # Cigarette buts detection using U-Net segmentation
 Detection of Cigarette buts on the streets using U-net segmentation on Keras.
-The model will be integrated on Arduino robot.

 ### Introduction
 Cigarette buts on the street has been detected using U-net segmentation using [Keras](https://keras.io/) functional API.
 Different augmentation methods such as flip, rotate has been used in this repo using albumentations library.